jagerman/loki-multi-sn/README.md

 ### Managing service node keys

 You should keep a backup of your service node's private keys.
-If your server node were to irreocoverably crash or your ISP disconnects you, you will need them to set up your SN somewhere else.
+If your server node were to irrecoverably crash or your ISP disconnects you, you will need them to set up your SN somewhere else.

 If you know how to properly make a copy of a binary file (e.g. using scp) then do it.
 Otherwise,